buildlxrd/PHP-API-with-000webhost/README.md

 - Click "File Manager".
 - Click "Upload Files".
 - Open the "public_html" folder.
-- Create a new file called "index.php".
+- Create a new file called "api.php".
 - Paste the code from [https://github.com/m8eee/PHP-API-with-000webhost/blob/main/api.php](https://github.com/m8eee/PHP-API-with-000webhost/blob/main/api.php) into the file.
 - Go back to the file manager and click the "View Site" button.
-- Add "/index.php" to the end of the link to access the website.
+- Add "/api.php" to the end of the link to access the website.
 3. Make the Facebook Application

 - Create a developer account in https://developers.facebook.com/.